Characters: Fire Emblem Elibe Sword Of Seals

 - Anti-Villain: He isn't evil on his own.
 Rather, he's been Zephiel's retainer since the king was a boy.

 - The Cameo: Has three in Blazing Sword: First, in Four-Fanged Offense, when he warns his fellow soldiers against speaking too loudly against King Desmond.
 Second, when he talks to Hellene about the attempt on Zephiel's life.
-Third, when he gives you a magic staff as a reward for saving young Zephiel from the Black Fang).
+Third, in Cog Of Destiny, when he gives you the Warp staff as a reward for saving young Zephiel from the Black Fang).

 - The Dragon: To Zephiel.